RJohnPaul/Firebase-Starter/README.md

 Firebase Starter is a starter template for building web applications with Next.js, powered by Tailwind CSS, and enhanced with Framer Motion for elegant animations.

-This project is ongoing and serves as a foundation for quickly setting up Firebase-powered web applications with modern frontend technologies.

 ## Features